- Special Educational Needs 2023-2024»

 Pupils will only receive a diagnosis if they have a specific learning difficulty such as as Dyslexia, or have a medical need.
 Pupils do not receive a 'diagnosis' of special educational needs.
 The SENDCo and Class Teacher will identify that a pupil has a difficulty which is preventing them from learning in the same way as their peers and will place them onto our SEND Register.
 Any diagnosis of a condition will be made by the medical profession and cannot be made by school or its staff.

-If you are concerned that your child has a specific difficulty such as ADHD or Autism, the SENDCo can make a direct referral to the Community Paediatrician based at the Johnson Community Hospital.
+If you are concerned that your child has a specific difficulty such as ADHD or Autism, the SENDCo can make a direct referral to the Community Paediatrician.
 If the referral is accepted, you will receive an appointment with a paediatrician, who will give you further information and an assessment may begin.

-If you are concerned that your child has a learning difficulty such as Dyslexia or Dyscalculia initially Ms Wilson will screen your child using the Pearson Dyslexia Screening Test Junior/ Early this gives an ‘at risk’ quotient.
-This does not constitute a diagnosis of dyslexia.The SENDCo can make a referral to a Specialist Teacher from a team called the 'Specialist Teaching and Applied Psychology Service' (STAPS).
-A Specialist Teacher works at our school for half a day each term.
-She can identify if a pupil has difficulties consistent with Dyslexia or Dyscalculia and provide advice about how best to support their needs.
+If you are concerned that your child has a learning difficulty such as Dyslexia initially Ms Wilson will screen your child using the Pearson Dyslexia Screening Test Junior/ Early, or a GL assessment, this gives an ‘at risk’ quotient.
+This does not constitute a diagnosis of dyslexia.The SENDCo can make a referral to a Specialist Teacher from a team called the 'Specialist Teaching Team' (STT).
+A Specialist Teacher works at our school for half a day every three weeks.
+She can identify if a pupil has difficulties consistent with Dyslexia and other learning difficulties and then provide advice about how best to support their needs.

-If you are concerned that your child has a speech and language difficulty, the SENCo can make a referral to the 'Speech and Language Therapy Service' (SALT) based at the Johnson Community Hospital.
-A therapist may then assess and identify if a pupil has a specific speech and/or language difficulty and provide advice about how best to support their needs
+If you are concerned that your child has a speech and language difficulty, the SENCo can make a referral to the 'Speech and Language Therapy Service' (SALT).
+A therapist may then assess and identify if a pupil has a specific speech and/or language difficulty and provide advice about how best to support their needs.

 How long does a diagnosis/referral take?